onap/integration-simulators-nf-simulator-ves-client/README.md

 ### Integration tests
 Integration tests are located in folder 'integration'.
 Tests are using docker-compose from root folder.
-This docker-compose has pnfsimulator image set on nexus3.onap.org:10003/onap/pnf-simulator:1.0.1-SNAPSHOT.
+This docker-compose has ves-client image set on onap/org.onap.integration.nfsimulator.vesclient:1.0.0-SNAPSHOT.
 To test your local changes before running integration tests please build project using:

     'mvn clean install -P docerk'